Alexstang/guld-Docs/guld-Docs/guld_ICO.md

 * 10,000 (1%) guld will be offered per listing exchange, for a maximum of 5 exchanges.
 (5% of supply max)

-* Guld coins need to be exported from guld ledger to an erc20 ethereum contact to be listed.
+* guld coins need to be exported from guld ledger to an erc20 ethereum contact to be listed.

 * Re-use XCM burnable contract and create pairing protocol in guld.